Fujifilm X20 versus Sony RX100

 |Sony RX100 II (⇒ lft | rgt)||102 mm||58 mm||38 mm||281 g||350||no||2013||749||discont.||check|

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The price is, of course, an important factor in any camera decision.
+The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The X20 was somewhat cheaper (by 8 percent) than the RX100 at launch, but both cameras fall into the same price category.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Of the two cameras under consideration, the Fujifilm X20 features a 2/3 sensor and the Sony RX100 an one-inch sensor.
 The sensor area in the RX100 is 100 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 3.9 and 2.7.
 The sensor in the X20 has a native 4:3 aspect ratio, while the one in the RX100 offers a 3:2 aspect.